Iraqi insurgency (2003–2011): Foreign fighters' nationality distribution

-In July 2007, the Los Angeles Times reported that 45% of all foreign militants targeting U.S. troops and Iraqi civilians and security forces are from Saudi Arabia; 15% are from Syria and Lebanon; and 10% are from North Africa.
-50% of all Saudi fighters in Iraq come as suicide bombers.
-In the six months preceding that article, such bombings have killed or injured 4,000 Iraqis.
+In July 2007, the Los Angeles Times reported that 45% of all foreign militants targeting U.S. troops and Iraqi civilians and security forces were from Saudi Arabia; 15% were from Syria and Lebanon; and 10% were from North Africa.
+50% of all Saudi fighters in Iraq came as suicide bombers.
+In the six months preceding that article, such bombings killed or injured 4,000 Iraqis.

 According to a U.S. military press briefing on 20 October 2005, 312 foreign nationals from 27 countries had been captured in Iraq from April to October 2005.
-This represents a component of the Iraqi insurgent movement, which also includes a nationalist movement encompassing over 30 Shia and Sunni militias.
+This represented a component of the Iraqi insurgent movement, which also included a nationalist movement encompassing over 30 Shia and Sunni militias.

 Foreign insurgents captured in Iraq in the 7-month period April–October 2005: